superwebthemes/docs/src/content/docs/guides/format-date.md

 tableOfContents: false
 ---

 Use the `formatDate` function in `/src/lib/utils.ts` to format dates.
-The default locale is set to `en-US`.
+The default locale is set to `en-US` — you can change this in `/src/siteConfig.ts`.

 ```js
 import { formatDate } from "@/lib/util";